CometVisu/CometVisu/doc/manual/en/install/app.rst

 Home screen
 -----------

-When successful the Home screen shows the App for the access to the CometVisu:
+When successful the Home screen shows the App to access the CometVisu:

 .. figure:: _static/app_android_homescreen.png